-Rob Bridgman helps clients to protect or assert their real estate rights, whether that be in the context of getting a deal done or resolving a dispute.
+Rob Bridgman is a partner who helps clients to protect or assert their real estate rights, whether that be in the context of getting a deal done or resolving a dispute.

-Rob advises on a wide range of commercial property matters, including landlord and tenant, land options, dilapidations claims, adverse possession and breach of covenant disputes, contentious rent reviews and service charge issues.
-Rob's particular area of specialism is telecommunications, where he has acted both for and against major telecoms operators in relation to the Electronic Communications Code.
+Rob advises on a wide range of commercial property matters, including land options, overage, development disputes, landlord & tenant claims, adverse possession and breach of covenant disputes, contentious rent reviews and service charge issues.
+Rob also advises on a number of niche areas including telecommunications, mines & minerals disputes and agricultural issues in the context of commercial and residential developments.